Run surveys. Get insights. Unlock growth.

 Map the journey

 Customer journey mapping will help you understand how customers interact with your brand.
-By taking a good look at every step a customer takes with your business, you’ll be able to spot areas that need improvement.
+By taking a good look at every step a customer takes when interacting with your business, you’ll be able to spot areas that need improvement.

 So, how do you start?